bio-tools/biotoolsDocs/api_reference.rst

 API endpoints
 =============

-.. warning:: This document is a work in progress

 This is a lightweight web service, (REST interface), which provides an easy way to access the bio.tools database.
 An API (Application programming interface) is a protocol intended to be used as an interface by software components to communicate with each other.